ranjgith-s/github-pr-analyzer/README.md

 # PR-ism

-PR-ism is a React + TypeScript application for exploring GitHub pull request and repository metrics.
-It visualizes draft time, review time, lead time, reviewer activity, and repository DevOps stats.
-The UI uses [heroUI](https://heroui.com) components for a GitHub-like look.
-Sign in with your GitHub token to get started.
+PR-ism is a React + TypeScript application for exploring GitHub pull request and repository metrics with data-driven insights.
+It provides comprehensive analysis of development workflows, reviewer activity, and DevOps performance metrics.
+The UI features a modern design using [heroUI](https://heroui.com) components with GitHub-like aesthetics.
+Sign in with your GitHub personal access token to get started.

 ## Table of Contents